gummidot/VRCLensOSC/README.md

 ## Setup

-Optional: to use the Switch (Y) toggle to toggle between forward/back and up/down movement, add a `VRCLDroneSwitch` parameter to your avatar: https://www.youtube.com/watch?v=j7kir6nPkyg
+Optional: to use the Switch (Y) toggle to toggle between forward/back and up/down movement, add a `VRCLDroneSwitch` parameter to your avatar in Unity: https://www.youtube.com/watch?v=j7kir6nPkyg

 1. Add a `VRCLDroneSwitch` Int parameter to Expression Menu parameters (default `0`, Saved unchecked)
 2. Add a `VRCLDroneSwitch` Int parameter to FX Layer parameters (default `0`)